civicrm/civicrm-sysadmin-guide/docs/misc/switch-servers.md

 1. Login to Drupal or to Joomla Administrator
 1. Re-enable the CiviCRM module and any other CiviCRM sub-modules.

-    !!! check
-        You can also override the settings in your local civicrm.settings.php and avoid going to some of the below urls.
-Check: [Override Server Directory and URL Settings](https://wiki.civicrm.org/confluence/display/CRMDOC42/Override+Server+Directory+and+URL+Settings) |

 1. Enter the following URL in your browser to review and update directory paths and base URLs.
 See CiviCRM Menu: Administer >> System Settings >> Cleanup Caches and Update Paths

     * Drupal sites: http://example.org/index.php?q=civicrm/admin/setting/updateConfigBackend&reset=1